 Many couples look to incorporate seasonal touches into their wedding day.
 Doing so helps take some of the guesswork out of planning: the flowers, color palette, and other decor ideas are dictated by the time of year.
 Be sure to keep your location in mind when deciding on your wedding date--if your wedding location routinely gets a few feet of snow every December, perhaps a winter wedding isn't the best idea!
 Check out these ideas for Spring, Summer, Fall, and Winter weddings.

 Holiday-themed weddings are a nice option for a fun-loving couple.
 However, it's easy for a holiday wedding to cross over the line from chic to cheesy.
 Remember to practice restraint with the decor, stationery, and favors: this is a wedding, not a child's birthday party.
 Valentine's Day and Christmas weddings are both popular holiday choices.

 Hobby Wedding Themes

 Personal interests and hobbies of yours can serve as a great jumping off point for a wedding theme.
 Your wedding should reflect your style and tastes, so why not your personal passions as well?
 Gone are the days where weddings were stuffy, one-size-fits-all affairs held in crowded reception halls.
-Now, weddings celebrate individuality.
-Vineyards, breweries, movie theaters, campgrounds and quirky restaurants are all acceptable wedding venues.
+Weddings celebrate individuality.
+Vineyards, breweries, movie theaters, campgrounds, and quirky restaurants are all acceptable wedding venues.